particle-iot/docs/src/content/troubleshooting/led.md

 ## Troubleshooting modes

 These modes let you know about more atypical issues your device might be exhibiting.
 Use this section to troubleshoot strange colors you might see from your device.

+### Connecting to internet (power issue)

+{{device-animation device "pattern"
+  "on white 500ms"
+  "blink lime 10 times"
+}}

+Blinking green is connecting to Wi-Fi or cellular.
+A white blink indicates reboot.
+This typically indicates insufficient power causing the device to brown out while connecting to the network.
+This is more common with cellular, and in particular 2G/3G devices.

 {{#if electron}}
 ### Cellular module not connected